MichaelisTrofficus/spec_augment/README.md

 # Example

 SpecAugment is a technique applicable to spectrograms.
-Consequently, we must use this type of objects for their input.
 In the following example, kapre is used to compute the Mel Spectrogram of a sample audio from Librosa.

 ```
 import tensorflow as tf
+from tensorflow.keras.models import Sequential
 import librosa
 import kapre
 from spec_augment import SpecAugment